JJ-Gallegos/RenoVision_Github/README.md

   4. Use the "Clone" or "Download" button on the repository page to obtain the app code.

   # Set Up the Development Environment:
   1. Follow the provided instructions in the repository to set up the development environment on your machine.
-  2. Open a terminal within the project directory and run the command flutter pub get to install dependencies.
+  2. Open a terminal within the project directory and run the command 'flutter pub get' to install dependencies.
   3. Run the App Locally
   4. Execute the necessary commands to run the app locally on your development machine.

+  # Initial Setup Steps:
+  1. Open the app within your chosen development environment.
+  2. Create a test account by using the provided registration feature.
+  3. Input a username, email, password, and confirm the password for the test account.
+  4. Log in using the created test account to access the main screen and rest of features.

+  # User Interface Overview

+  8 main buttons:
+  - Help (?)
+      general steps for using the app
+  - Paint
+      paint estimation screen
+  - Flooring
+      flooring estimation screen
+  - Roofing
+      roofing estimation screen
+  - View Contractors
+      list of all registered contractors
+  - Register as Contractor
+      registration form to become contractor
+  - Scan
+      sends user to AR measurement app
+  - Estimate!
+      calculates materials result based on inputs